 So what is a net take home pay wage agreement?

-The employer is solely responsible for the remittance of all Social Security and Medicare taxes.
-Should the employer fail to collect this tax from you via periodic payroll deductions, the employer remains responsible to remit or pay the tax to the IRS.
-The household employee CANNOT remit their share of Social Security and Medicare tax independent of the employer.
+Your boss is the only one who can pay your Social Security and Medicare taxes to the IRS. if your boss fails to collect this tax from you via periodic payroll deductions, the boss is still responsible to pay the tax to the IRS.
+You, the household employee, CANNOT pay your share of Social Security and Medicare tax independent of the employer.
 A net wage agreement ALWAYS involves an agreement that the employer will be paying both the employee and employer portions of the Social Security/Medicare taxes.
 Each portion of the Social Security/Medicare taxes is 7.65% of gross wages, a total of 15.3%.

-Household employers have no legal obligation to withhold your income taxes.
+Your boss no legal obligation to withhold your income taxes.
 Most families with a full time employee (nanny or housekeeper for example) will agree to withhold the employee’s income taxes as an accommodation to the employee.
 After all, this is what all other employers do (whether they want to or not) in the commercial world.
 In a net take home pay agreement where the employer agrees that they will “gross up” the employee’s wage for tax reporting purposes to include the employee’s income taxes, this should be clearly understood by all parties, as this can end up with the employer paying as much as 50% more per hour by the time a gross wage is calculated.
 Get the pay calculations in writing – or better yet have your employer use a nanny payroll service like HomeWork Solutions who will issue pay stubs so you understand what amount of tax is included in your pay.